-Batchelor: … it is beginning to happen — then, I think, the need to have separate communities apart from society, where these things are taught — may become less and less needed.
+Batchelor: It’s beginning to happen.
+Then I think the need to have separate communities, apart from society, where these things are taught, may become less and less needed.
 And so I would like to think of a monastic training as becoming, let’s say, an alternative to doing a degree course at a university.
-For some people, these would be the skills they would wish to train in; they could then become meditation teachers —
+For some people, these would be the skills they would wish to train in.
+They could then become meditation teachers.
+They could —

-Tippett: I mentioned Rilke’s “two solitudes, saluting.”
-I just wonder, very practically, in the context of a marriage — and as you said, you’re married to somebody who has also cultivated solitude; interior life; inwardness.
-How do you think about the compatibility — or, what is the synergy between a developed solitude and a functioning marriage?
+Tippett: I mean, I mentioned Rilke’s two solitudes, saluting.
+I just wonder, very practically, in the context of marriage — and as you said, you’re married to somebody who has also cultivated solitude, interior life, inwardness.
+How do you think about the compatibility, or what is the synergy between a developed solitude and a functioning marriage?

-That, I think, is a crucial distinction; solitude and cultivating solitude is basically learning how to be less reactive.
+That, I think, is a crucial distinction.
+Solitude and cultivating solitude is basically learning how to be less reactive.
 And that’s where emotional intelligence comes in.
 Emotional intelligence is an intelligence that seeks to respond to the situation from a nonreactive space.
-And that nonreactive space is solitude/nirvana.
+And that nonreactive space is solitude-slash-nirvana.

 Tippett: [laughs] OK.

-Batchelor: Maybe I should, a little, clarify that: Nirvana is not some Buddhist heaven somewhere, someplace you go to after you die or some deep mystical experience you might, if you’re lucky, land in, one day.
+Batchelor: Nirvana is not — maybe I should, a little, clarify that.
+Nirvana is not some Buddhist heaven somewhere, someplace you go to after you die or some deep mystical experience you might, if you’re lucky, land in, one day.
 But nirvana as the Buddha defined it is simply the absence of greed, absence of dislike, and absence of egoism.
 In other words, it is described as a kind of — it’s a solitude in which you’re not being crowded out by your attachments and your fears and your egoistic confusions.
 That’s what you’re solitary from.

-Tippett: That’s really interesting, too, because to me, the language of “to be solitary of,” as opposed to how the word “emptiness” strikes me in English is that it has more agency, solitariness.
+Tippett: That’s really interesting, too, because to me, the language of “to be solitary of,” as opposed to how the word “emptiness” strikes me in English, is that to be solitary — it has more agency, solitariness.
 It’s not a nothingness.

 Batchelor: No, not at all.